 There are various causes of stomach problems, you may or may not experience all of them at the same time.
 Some common causes of stomach problems are listed below-

-Eating large quantities of food specially spicy food
+Eating large quantities of food especially spicy food

-Drinking too much of alcoholic beverages and caffeinated drinks like coffee or tea
+Drinking too many alcoholic beverages and caffeinated drinks like coffee or tea

 Eating stale food